 This seminar introduces students to the interdisciplinary field of Middle East Studies in the broader context of the history of area studies in the humanities and social sciences.
 It asks students to consider the context within which the Middle East became an area of study and introduces them to the major approaches and topics that have shaped the development of the field of Middle East Studies.
 Further, students are challenged to consider the political implications of contested visions for the future of Middle East Studies.
 Readings sample canonical and alternative works in Middle East Studies to probe the foundations, limits, and possibilities of the field, and features visits by leading scholars—including Middle East Studies faculty at Brown—who research and write on this region.
 This seminar is designed to solidify the intellectual community of Middle East Studies concentrators by introducing them to core texts and debates, as well as to new research trajectories, in the field.
 It is recommended that concentrators take this class in their junior year, as it also serves as an opportunity for students to take steps toward developing their capstone projects.

-Students must take at least three elective courses chosen in consultation with the DUS from the list of courses offered within MES or that are X-listed by MES.
+Students must take at least five elective courses chosen in consultation with the DUS among the courses listed by MES as approved electives on its website.
+Students may apply up to two Middle Eastern language credits (beyond those that fulfill the language requirement: see below) to the MES electives requirement.
 To allow for exposure of different disciplinary approaches to the Middle East, students must take at least one course in the humanities (offered within the departments of Archaeology and the Ancient World, Classics, Comparative Literature, History of Art and Architecture, Modern Culture and Media, Philosophy, or Religious Studies) and at least one course in the social sciences (offered within the departments of Anthropology, History, International Relations, Political Science, Sociology, or Urban Studies).
 Some examples of recent courses that would fulfill these requirements include:

 Courses offered outside of these departments/programs may be used to fulfill the humanities or social science elective requirement via petition and with the consultation of the DUS.
 Transfer credits and study abroad credits may count toward elective requirements.
 Independent study courses cannot be used to fulfill elective requirements.